 For me, my foci statement is “I am a voice for collaborative leadership.”
 One of the ways that I get in my own way when it comes to writing is I devalue what I have to say in comparison to what others might say.
 This statement is important to me because notice it says “a voice,” not “THE voice,” not “THE RIGHT voice,” not “THE ONLY voice,” but “A voice.”
 I do have something to say about this topic and I do have quite a bit of experience with it, because it is how I lead.
 So that one phrase “I am a voice for collaborative leadership” is my foci statement.
 I keep it posted where I can see it and I have to remind myself like 100 times every 15 minutes to stay focused on that.

-- It will take your breath away to say it today
+- takes your breath away to say it today

-- It will be an edge, something just outside your comfort zone
+- will be an edge, something just outside your comfort zone

-- Most importantly it will inspire you and call you forward to the next level
+- inspires you and call you forward to the next level

 - I am courageously authentic, fiercely courageous

 - I am a teacher that inspires and energizes others